 The 5 Fingers viewpoint

 The 5 Fingers viewpoint is located about half an hour from the second station of the cable car, which stops a short distance from the Krippenstein peak (2108 m).
 Turn right to the viewpoint (with the cable car station at your back) along a wide and comfortable path.
-There are sheep and goats grazing all around you, which the children will love.
+With sheep and goats grazing around you, it’s a pleasant walk for families with children.

 Along the route you can make a detour to the chapel and another viewpoint called the World Heritage Spiral (Welterbespirale), which we think is even more interesting than the 5 Fingers viewpoint itself.
 Since it’s made of aluminum and shaped like a boat, you have no chance of missing it.